ITler/atom-md-beautifier/README.md

 ## About
-This tool collection allows modifying of HTML exported markdown files written in [github flavored markdown](https://help.github.com/articles/github-flavored-markdown/).
+This tool collection allows modifying of HTML exported markdown files.
-The supported workflow is saving the markdown's HTML representation from [Atom](https://atom.io)'s *markdown preview* to a HTML file.
+The supported workflow is saving the markdown's HTML representation from [Atom](https://atom.io)'s *markdown preview* to a HTML file (appending `.html` to the original markdown file name).

-Calling `beautify_atom_markdown.sh`
+Calling `beautify_atom_markdown.sh` then

 1. changes style implementation of the exported HTML
 2. provide SSH based upload feature to a publishing location